-I investigate how Oregon Promise changes the characteristics of the college attended by examining: average peer PSAT and college graduation rates, two common measures of college selectivity; net price and instructional expenditures per students, which reflect student and state expenditures; and median earnings, which has implications for potential wage gains directly to the student but also to the state through tax revenues.11 I choose to present results using all students, rather than just results based only on college attendees, though add comments on how these values might differ where appropriate.12 When using all students I: impute a zero for net price and instructional expenditures outcomes, under the assumption they are not paying for any postsecondary training; impute average PSAT and graduation rates for students attending no college or two-year colleges (described in footnote 11), and; use zero as distance travelled to
+I investigate how Oregon Promise changes the characteristics of the college attended by examining: average peer PSAT and college graduation rates, two common measures of college selectivity; net price and instructional expenditures per students, which reflect student and state expenditures; and median earnings, which has implications for potential wage gains directly to the student but also to the state through tax revenues.
+13 I choose to present results using all students, rather than just results based only on college attendees, though I add comments where appropriate on how these values might differ.
+14 When using all students: I impute a zero for net price and instructional expenditures outcomes, under the assumption that they are not paying for any postsecondary training; I impute average PSAT and graduation rates for students attending no college or two-year colleges (described in Footnote 13); and I use zero as the distance traveled to college.
+This approach has two benefits: (1) it more accurately represents state-level student and government expenditures as a result of the program, rather than the cost faced by individual students; and (2) it provides a better indicator of potential impacts on future, aggregate degree completion, though it is by no means conclusive.